Harris M. Cooper

-B.A., State University of New York at Stony Brook 1972
+B.A., State University of New York, Stony Brook 1972

 Harris Cooper received his Ph.D. in Social Psychology from the University of Connecticut in 1975.
 From 1977 to 2003, he was on the faculty at the University of Missouri.
-In 2003, he moved to Duke University where he is Hugo L. Blomquist professor in the Department of Psychology & Neuroscience.
+In 2003, he moved to Duke University where he is now Hugo L. Blomquist Distinguished Professor in the Department of Psychology & Neuroscience.
 Dr. Cooper has been a Visiting Scholar at Stanford University, the University of Oregon, and the Russell Sage Foundation in New York City.

 Dr. Cooper also studies the application of social and developmental psychology to education policy.
 In particular, he studies the relationship between time and learning.
-Most people think about how time relates to learning in terms of time in school (class time, instructional time, time-on task).
+Most people think about how time relates to learning in terms of time in school (class time, instructional time, time-on-task).
 Dr. Cooper’s work zooms out from the school day rather than in.
-He focuses on issues related to (a) the school day and school calendar and (b) academic-related contexts children find themselves when school is not in session.
+He focuses on issues related to (a) the school day and school calendar and (b) academic-related contexts children find themselves in when school is not in session.

 Dr. Cooper has studied homework for over 25 years.
 His synthesis of homework research received the 2007 Outstanding Review of Research Award from the American Educational Research Association.
 It also provided the evidence base for his guide to policy and practice, titled The Battle over Homework: Common Ground for Administrators, Teachers, and Parents (3rd edition, 2007).
 His research on homework has had an impact on schools nationwide.
 In addition to working directly with parents, schools and school districts, his work has been highlighted frequently in national media.
 He has been a guest on NBC Dateline, CBS This Morning, ABC Nightly News and Good Morning America, CNN Headline News, Nickelodeon Nick News, and The Oprah Winfrey Show.
 On radio, he has appeared on The Larry King Show, NPR’s Talk of the Nation, Now Hear This, and the Mitch Ablom Show.
 Coverage of his work has also appeared in the New York Times, Wall Street Journal, Newsweek, Time, Readers´ Digest, the New Yorker and USA Today Weekend, as well as every major metropolitan newspaper.
 More specialized publications also have provided coverage of his work, including Parents, Parenting, and Child magazines, NEA Today, and The American Teacher.